 As a result, many Japanese students who want to study or work abroad need additional training to get their English language skills up to scratch.

 This means that there is a HUGE demand for teachers to teach English online to Japanese students.

 Over my time as an online English teacher, I have taught quite a few Japanese students and can confirm that they are a great joy to teach!

 Japanese students are hardworking, polite, attentive and they place a high level of respect for their teachers.
 Read on if you want to know where to teach English to Japanese online.

 There may be links to products and services recommended on here that are affiliate links and I may earn if you click on them, AT NO EXTRA cost to you.
 Hope you find the information here useful!
 Thanks.

-The Best Online-Platforms to Teach English to Japanese Students
+The Best Online Platforms to Teach English to Japanese Students

 Café Talk pays between $10 to $25 (you set your own rates and there is a minimum and maximum you can charge).
 If the students like your profile they will book a lesson with you.

-A majority of the students are adults who want to learn Business English and you need to have a Bachelor’s degree to get started.
+This is one of the best platforms for teaching English to adults in Japan as a majority of the students are adults who want to learn Business English and you need to have a Bachelor’s degree to get started.